mufidat3250/Remote_bingo/about_us_newsletter.md

 ## Description

-- A potential user sends requests with information(email).
-- The user email is validated and sanitized.
-- If the user email fails the validation, an error mesage is sent to them.
-- On successful validation, the email is added to the subscribers_table and a success response is sent to the user.
+*If a user wants to subscribe to our newsletter, the person would input a valid email address into the form and press the button to submit.
+The email will get validated and sanitized.
+If the email fails the validation an error message would be returned.
+If successful, the email will be added to the subscriber_table and a successful response will be sent to the client.*

 ## Expected Outcome
 - The user input data should be successfully sent to the backend, or the user will receive an error message if unsuccessful

 ## Acceptance Criteria:
-- User's email format correct, if not, user receives an error message
+- User's email format correct, if not, the user receives an error message

 ## Requirements
 - A valid email address